jlempen/Surface-Go-2-OpenCore/README.md

   <summary>Fixing FileVault when upgrading to macOS Tahoe</summary>

 ## Fixing FileVault when upgrading to macOS Tahoe
-If you enabled FileVault in your macOS installation and upgrade to macOS Tahoe, the installer will prompt you to enter your FileVault password but it will not accept your password even if it is correct.
-This is because Tahoe's APFS driver doesn't support the software FileVault created on previous versions of macOS.
+If `FileVault` disk encryption is enabled during the upgrade or install of macOS Tahoe, the `FileVault` login window will reject your password and the encrypted disk will remain locked after the first reboot.
+This is due to Tahoe's APFS filesystem driver not supporting the software `FileVault` disk encryption created with previous versions of macOS.

+There are two solutions to this rather annoying issue:

+### Enabling the older APFS driver from macOS Sequoia
-To fix this, open the `UEFI -> Drivers` tab in your `config.plist` file and enable the `apfs_aligned.efi` driver.
+Open the `UEFI -> Drivers` tab in your `config.plist` file and enable the `apfs_aligned.efi` driver.

 Then head over to the `UEFI -> APFS` tab and disable the `EnableJumpstart` option.

 Save and close the `config.plist` file and restart your computer.
-The Installer should now accept your APFS password.
+The `FileVault` login window should now accept your password and unlock the disk.

+### Turning off FileVault in the macOS Recovery Console
+Follow the nice instructions [on Jac Timms' website](https://www.ichi.co.uk/blog/removing-file-vault-from-internet-recovery-console).

 </details>

 <details>